ayodejiAgboola/sbab-challenge/README.md

 java -jar .\sbab-challenge-0.0.1-SNAPSHOT.jar
 ```

+Alternatively, you can load the project into IntelliJ and run the main method in the class SbabChallengeApplication

 ## Testing
-Test coverage at 85% excluding models and configuration
+Test coverage at 89% excluding models and configuration
 A mock client was used within the test cases.

 ## External Dependencies
-This project uses 3 datapoints from Trafiklab’s SL API:
+This project uses 2 datapoints from Trafiklab’s SL API:
-1. Lines API: This endpoint is used to fetch all Bus lines
-2. Stops API: This endpoint is used to fetch all Bus stops
+1. Stops API: This endpoint is used to fetch all Bus stops
-3. Journeys API: This endpoint contains the mapping of lines to stops.
+2. Journeys API: This endpoint contains the mapping of lines to stops.
 It shows a list of all lines and all the stops they reach.

 ## How it works
-1. Fetch line data
-2. Fetch journey data
+1. Fetch journey data
-3. Create map of line->count(stops)
+2. Create map of line->count(stops)
-4. Sort map and take top 10 elements
+3. Sort map and take top 10 elements
-5. Fetch Stop data
+4. Fetch Stop data
-6. Get stop names by filtering stop data on journey.stopid=stop.id
+5. Get stop names by filtering stop data on journey.stopid=stop.id
-7. Load map and list of names into tuple and return tuple
+6. Load map and list of names into tuple and return tuple